 - 2.4.1 The host organization is responsible for the construction and placement of a sufficient number of Safety Areas for the match.
 They should be conveniently placed and easily identified with signs. - 2.4.2 Safety Areas must include a table with the safe muzzle direction and boundaries clearly shown.
-If a backstop and/or side walls are included, they must be constructed of materials capable of containing fired rounds.
-Safety Areas at long gun matches must include sufficient gun racks adjacent to, but not in, the Safety Area for secure muzzle-up storage of rifles. - 2.4.3 Competitors are permitted to use Safety Areas unsupervised for the activities stated below provided they remain within the boundaries of the Safety Area and the firearm is pointed in a safe direction.
-Violations may be subject to disqualification (see Rule 10.5.1). - 2.4.3.1 Casing, uncasing, and holstering unloaded firearms. - 2.4.3.2 Practice the mounting, drawing, dry firing and re-holstering of unloaded firearms. - 2.4.3.3 Practice the insertion and removal of empty magazines and/or to cycle the action of a firearm. - 2.4.3.4 Conduct inspections, stripping, cleaning, repairs and maintenance of firearms, component parts and other accessories.
+If a backstop and/or side walls are included, they must be constructed of materials capable of containing fired projectiles.

-2.4.4 Dummy ammunition and live rounds, whether loose, packaged or contained in magazines or speed loaders, must not be handled in a Safety Area under any circumstances (see Rule 10.5.12).
+- 2.4.3 Competitors are permitted to use Safety Areas unsupervised for the activities stated below provided they remain within the boundaries of the Safety Area and the firearm is pointed in a safe direction.
+Violations may be subject to disqualification (see Rule 10.5.1). - 2.4.3.1 Casing, uncasing, and holstering unloaded firearms. - 2.4.3.2 Practice the mounting, drawing, dry firing and re-holstering of unloaded firearms. - 2.4.3.3 Practice the insertion and removal of empty magazines and/or to cycle the action of a firearm. - 2.4.3.4 Conduct inspections, stripping, cleaning, repairs and maintenance of firearms, component parts and other accessories. - 2.4.4 Projectiles, whether loose, packaged or contained in magazines or speed loaders, or anything containing propellant gas, must not be handled in a Safety Area under any circumstances (see Rule 10.5.12).